We’ve heard some bizarre ones over the years, but these are surprisingly common myths we thought we’d dispel about Lanzarote.

 You’ll Get Sick If you Drink Tap Water

 Nope.
 The tap water is perfectly safe to drink.
-It’s desalinated from the ocean and it doesn’t taste very good, which is why we all drink bottled water, but it won’t make you sick, and it’s perfectly safe to clean your teeth with.
+It’s desalinated from the ocean and it doesn’t taste very good, which is why we all drink bottled or filtered water, but it won’t make you sick, and it’s perfectly safe to clean your teeth with.

 Avoid Ice In Drinks

 This one is often peddled by the same people who tell you you’ll get sick if you drink the water.
 Bars here don’t make ice at their premises – they buy it in from a huge plant that makes tons of it and delivers it in little refrigerated vans with “Cubiton” on the side.
 The ice is made from completely pure water and all it will do is chill your drink perfectly.
 You can buy the same ice yourself from the supermarket.